 Before a creator is able to upload a captioning file to their preferred video hosting site, they must first obtain an accurate SCC file.
 SCC files can be difficult to produce manually due to their coding.
 As a result, the easiest way to generate accurate SCC files is to work with a professional captioning and transcription partner like Verbit.

 Verbit uses artificial intelligence in conjunction with a network of professionally trained human transcribers to generate highly accurate captions with industry-leading turnaround times.
 After a user uploads a video to Verbit’s platform, its proprietary Automatic Speech Recognition software creates a first draft of the transcript.
 Next, human transcribers review the file and make corrections to improve the accuracy.
-This information is then encoded into an SCC caption file with up to 99% accuracy.
+This information is then encoded into an SCC caption file.
 The entire process often requires as little as four hours.
 From there, it’s simply a matter of adding the SCC caption file to a video.

 After creating the captioning file, the next step is to upload it in conjunction with the desired video.
 It’s important to note that SCC caption files don’t contain any actual video content.
 Instead, these files serve as a supplement to the uploaded media.
 Here is specific information on adding captions and subtitles on several popular video hosting sites: